vintasoftware/weekly-meeting-checklist/README.md

 ![alt text](https://s3-sa-east-1.amazonaws.com/www.vinta.com.br/images/dont_delete/devchecklist-logo.png "Devchecklists Logo")

 # Weekly Meeting Checklist
+Not every meeting needs to be unproductive.
+Focusing the meeting in sharing knowledge can give a new meaning to a moment usually reserved to discussing updates.
+Here is a list of questions to keep the meeting to a minimum.

 ## Creation and Submission:
 ### Follow the steps above to create and deploy your checklist: